 - Plenty of Useful Applications

 After the explosion of computer applications in the late 20th century, the 21st century explodes with truckloads of useful smartphone applications.
-In addition to games, there are plenty of productivity applications.
+In addition to games, there are plenty of productivity applications like Evernote, Forest, Hootsuite, and Edison Mail.
 The availability of health and fitness tracking apps is also another advantage of smartphones.

 With a smartphone, you do not need to worry about getting lost on your way back home.
 The smartphone GPRS tool can help you trace your way or help agencies to locate where you are in case you get hijacked or lost.